 Lydia also gained a better understanding of how to facilitate children’s learning in the different learning areas to ensure the holistic development of young children.
 “Modules such as ‘Early Childhood Education and Child Development’ and ‘Creating and Managing the Learning Environment’ allowed me to understand the different milestones of a child’s development, and how the environment can be moulded as the third teacher for the children,” she shares.

-In her current role as a teacher at MOE Kindergarten @ Fernvale Link, Lydia co-teaches with her mentor and actively engages in professional dialogues with MOE pre-school curriculum specialists to sharpen her ability to deliver quality lessons for her children.
+In her current role as a teacher at MOE Kindergarten, Lydia actively engages in professional dialogues with MOE pre-school curriculum specialists to sharpen her ability to deliver quality lessons for her children.
 She believes in keeping an open and teachable mindset when receiving constructive feedback from her colleagues.

 Catering to Individualised Needs